 Traditionally, mi goreng is served up with either a fried egg or omelette strips.
-Our vegan mi goreng is delicious served with a vegan fried egg.
+This plant-based version is also delicious served with a vegan fried egg.
 Serving it with a vegan fried egg also helps to give you an authentic Indonesian experience!

 If you buy mi goreng from a street vendor, they will nearly always serve it up with satay (or ‘sate’).
 Satay is a staple in Bali and Indonesia.
-Give these vegan satay skewers a try on the side of your vegan mi goreng; they’re delicious!
+Give these vegan satay skewers a try on the side of your meal – they’re delicious!

 Other recipes to try

 We created vegan mi goreng because we’ve been inspired by living in Bali!
 If you’d like to try some other recipes inspired by our travels, these are a great place to start: